dielomawsome/TechEd/CAP/CreateFioriElementsUI.md

 You will learn:
 - How to create an SAP Fiori elements app on top of your previously created CAP application
 - How to modify the UI with OData annotations
-- How to make header info editable
 - How to check the annotation files
+- How to add custom code to your application

 **You must have completed the previous tutorial before starting this one**